A Tutorial on Meta-Reinforcement Learning: Model-based Meta-RL

 Overall, there are trade-offs between model-free meta-RL and model-based meta-RL.
-In particular, model-based meta-RL methods can be extremely sample efficient when it is possible to learn an accurate model \citep{nagabandi2018learning}.
-Relatedly, model-based methods may be learned off-policy and may not need to learn complicated exploration strategies explicitly.
-However, model-based meta-RL may require the implementation of additional components, especially for longer-horizon tasks that require more than an off-the-shelf planner, and can have lower asymptotic performance \citep{clavera2018model,wu2022aggressive}.
+On one hand, model-based meta-RL methods can be extremely sample efficient when it is possible to learn an accurate model \citep{nagabandi2018learning}.
+Model-based methods may also be learned off-policy, because the model can be trained using supervised learning.
+On the other hand, model-based meta-RL may require the implementation of additional components, especially for longer-horizon tasks that require more than an off-the-shelf planner, and can have lower asymptotic performance \citep{clavera2018model,wu2022aggressive}.
+Finally, in the meta-learning context, model-based RL may confer two unique advantages.
+First, when there are too few tasks in the meta-training distribution, model-based meta-RL can allow for supplemental (imagined) tasks to be sampled \citep{rimon2022meta}.
+Second, model-based meta-RL may be easier when an off-the-shelf planner is viable and complicated exploration policies are necessary.
+In model-free meta-RL, the meta-learning needs to learn what data to collect and how.
+However, in model-based RL, the exploration may be offloaded to a planning algorithm.
+It may be easier to allow the planner to deal with complicated exploration in the inner-loop rather than learn this directly.